Atashi27/SahaayGIS/README.md

 ### Prerequisites

 * Install [Node.js](https://nodejs.org/en/download/) in your machine.
-* Login to [Google Developer Console](https://console.developers.google.com/).Create a project and search for the Youtube Data API then enable API for the project you have created.
-Copy and Paste the API Key in the public/pages/tips.html page.
+* Login to [Google Developer Console](https://console.developers.google.com/).Create a project and search for the Youtube Data API and generate an API key.
+Add API Key in the public/pages/tips.html page.
 * Signup and login with [Mapbox](https://www.mapbox.com/).
 Generate a mapbox access token and add it to the public/pages/nearesthospital.html, public/pages/nearestbloodbank.html, public/pages/nearestpharmacy.html page

 ### Installing